illinifanboy/gma/recipes/desserts/cheesecakeii.md

 finalproduct: assets/images/recipes/cheesecakeii/ck2slice-sm.jpg
 handwritten:
   - image: assets/images/handwritten/cheesecakeii-sm.jpg
 review: This made a good dessert.
 It is more of a vanilla custard pie than a cheesecake.
 The texture is very light.
-The cream cheese flavor is very slight.
+The cream cheese flavor is minimal.
 It needs to be served with fresh (unsweetened) fruit to cut the sweetness and to add some flavor to the vanilla custard.
 story: This recipe was one of the few that was typed.
 My Grandmother never used a typewriter, so this was probably given to her by a friend.
 # ingredientsimage: assets/images/general/noimage.jpg
 ingredients: